oasis-tcs/openc2-jadn/jadn-v1.1.md

     independently of programming languages and techniques.

 * **Data Value (artifact, document, lexical value, literal value, message)**:
-    An instance of a logical type used for transmission or storage, consisting of a sequence of octets (bytes) or characters in an external data format.
+    A fixed instance of a logical type used for transmission or storage, consisting of a sequence of octets (bytes) or characters in an external data format.
 Or equivalently, the same sequence as defined by a data model.